 '''

 "dbtype": DBTYPE,

 "db": DATABASE,

 "host": HOSTNAME,

 "port": PORTNUMBER,

 "user": USERNAME,

 "password": PASSWORD,

 "schema": SCHEMA,

+}

 '''

+Some additional notes:
-All the entries are optional.

-If a password is provided, then care should be taken to ensure that the file has appropriate filesystem permissions so that it cannot be read by other users.

-If a schema is provided, then it will be used as the default schema, when constraints are discovered or verified on a table name with no schema specified.
+- All the entries are optional. - If a password is provided, then care should be taken to ensure that the file has appropriate filesystem permissions so that it cannot be read by other users. - If a schema is provided, then it will be used as the default schema, when constraints are discovered or verified on a table name with no schema specified. - For MySQL (in a .tdda\db\conn\mysql file), the "schema" parameter must be specified, as there is no built-in default for it to use. - For Microsoft Windows, the connector file should have the very same name as for Unix, beginning with a dot, even though this form of filename is not otherwise commonly used on Windows.